 Capron’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Capron does not have a public transit system used by locals to get to and from work.
+Capron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Capron in 2022 was $35,695, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $142,780 for a family of four.
 However, Capron contains both very wealthy and poor people as well.